Corporate Governance & Director Skills

 A serial entrepreneur, Larry is responsible for over a dozen start-ups which have resulted in the creation of hundreds of new jobs.
-He is a founding director of Comstock Tunnel & Drainage Co. (now Comstock Resources, Inc. NYSE: CRK), beginning with a negative net worth of $32,000 (in 1985), and having reached a high market cap during recent years approximating $2 billion.
+He is a founding director of Comstock Tunnel & Drainage Co. (now Comstock Resources, Inc. NYSE: CRK), beginning with a negative net worth of $32,000 (in 1985).

 Legal and Securities Regulatory Compliance

 Law school afforded him additional skills in the areas of agency and partnership, corporations, mergers and acquisitions, oil and gas, and securities regulations.
 He is author of numerous articles on the topics of law, finance and corporate governance.

 Early in his career, having completed all course requirements necessary for the CPA, he worked at Disclosure, Inc. as a financial analyst under a contract with the U.S. Securities and Exchange Commission, conducting financial analysis and abstracting and indexing certain financial statements and other disclosure items (Forms 10-K, 8-K, 10-Q, etc.) filed with the Securities and Exchange Commission.